Luci-Park/MitosisEngine/docs/modules/core.md

 ## Current state

-*As of 2026-09-01.* Enough to build systems on: entities, both storages, filtered queries, deferred structural change and phase scheduling all work and are tested.
+*As of 2026-09-02.* Enough to build systems on: entities, both storages, filtered queries, deferred structural change and phase scheduling all work and are tested.
+Since 2026-09-01: typed resources on `World`, a transform hierarchy with lazy world-matrix resolution, and cascading destruction through a `World` destroy hook.

-Missing: parallelism, dependency ordering, change detection, component lifecycle hooks, entity hierarchy, serialisation (the stable hash exists, nothing uses it), and debugging tools. `SystemPhase::Render` is unused.
+Missing: parallelism, dependency ordering, change detection, component lifecycle hooks, serialisation (the stable hash exists, nothing uses it), a runtime component registry, and debugging tools. `SystemPhase::Render` is unused - the ECS-to-renderer bridge is a pair of calls in `App::Run`.

 ## Tests